SPantoja-Proj/macmini-homelab-tripleboot/README.md

 Steps (Disk Utility)

-1.Connect the external drive.
+1. Connect the external drive.

-2.Open Disk Utility (Applications → Utilities).
+2. Open Disk Utility (Applications → Utilities).

-3.In the top-left, click View → Show All Devices.
+3. In the top-left, click View → Show All Devices.

-4.Select the physical drive (not the volume under it).
+4. Select the physical drive (not the volume under it).

-5.Click Erase.
+5. Click Erase.

-6.Choose:
+6. Choose:

   -Format: Free Space (if available) or a placeholder format like ExFAT

   -Scheme: GUID Partition Map

-7.Click Erase.
+7. Click Erase.

 ## Ubuntu Boot USB Preparation (Using balenaEtcher)